countable-web/ops-manual/peopleops/COMMUNICATIONS_CHARTER.rst

 Trello
 ------

--  Trello is for tracking what we need to get done (reminders).
+-  Trello is for tracking what we need to get done (actionable tasks and reminders).
 We use variants of Scrum, details here: :doc:`/operations/TRELLO`

 Office Hours and Presence